5 from 4 votes

 Notes

-• Always rest your pork steaks before serving.
+• Always rest the steaks before cutting to lock the juices in.

 Nutrition